Learning and Instruction

 - Emerging Technology in Education

 My research interests include finding and understanding the learning opportunities presented by the intersection between the Learning Sciences and Emerging Technology in order to help guide education improvement and reform.
 My current research looks at how educational badges and gamification can increase motivation to learn and build next-generation assessment.
 I also look at educator interactions in large-scale online systems such as web-based resource exchanges.
-I have also looked at the use of games and virtual-reality to teach at-risk youth, and how design-based instruction is best integrated with instruction.
+I have also looked at the use of games and virtual-reality to teach at-risk youth and how design-based instruction is best integrated with instruction.

 I am currently a Edmund W. Gordon MacArthur Foundation/ETS Fellow.
 My past experiences include being a HASTAC Media Scholar, a Technology Coordinator for an Independent School, and a Dot-Commer.